-The Adviser, out of its own resources and without additional cost to any Fund or its shareholders, may provide additional cash payments to intermediaries for the sale of Fund shares and related services.
-These payments and compensation are in addition to service fees paid by the Funds, if any.
-Payments are generally made to intermediaries that provide shareholder servicing, marketing and related sales support or access to sales meetings, sales representatives and management representatives of the intermediary.
-Payments may also be paid to intermediaries for inclusion of a Fund or Funds on a sales list, including a preferred or select sales list or in other sales programs.
-Compensation may be paid as an expense reimbursement in cases in which the intermediary provides shareholder services to a Fund.
-The Adviser may also pay cash compensation in the form of finder's fees that vary depending on the dollar amount of the shares sold.
+The Adviser, out of its own resources and without additional cost to the Fund or its shareholders, may pay intermediaries for the sale of Fund shares and related services, including participation in activities that are designed to make intermediaries more knowledgeable about exchange traded products.
+Payments are generally made to intermediaries that provide shareholder servicing, marketing and related sales support, educational training or support, or access to sales meetings, sales representatives and management representatives of the intermediary.
+Payments may also be made to intermediaries for making shares of the Fund available to their customers generally and in investment programs.
+The Adviser may also reimburse expenses or make payments from its own resources to intermediaries in consideration of services or other activities the Adviser believes may facilitate investment in the Fund.